kanakmegha/QuickRead/README.md

 Access the application:

-Frontend: Open your browser and visit http://localhost Backend API: Available at http://localhost:8000
+Frontend: Open your browser and visit http://localhost Backend API: Available at http://localhost:8000 for local and deployed in  https://quickread-bggq.onrender.com

 To stop the application: